manidlou/nodejs-bracks-parser/README.md

 #####Use as a gulp plugin
 `bracks` can be used as a [gulp](https://github.com/gulpjs/gulp) plugin as well.
 If you are interested about that, please read [gulp-bracks](https://github.com/mawni/gulp-bracks).

+#####Use as a command line interface
+`bracks` can be used as a command line utility as well.
+If you are interested about that, please read [bracks-cli](https://github.com/mawni/bracks-cli).

 #####Install `bracks` for use as an express middleware
 `npm install bracks`, or `npm install bracks --save-dev` if you want to install it as a development dependency. please read down below to see how it can easily be used as an [express](http://expressjs.com) middleware.

-#####Install `bracks` for use as a command line tool
-`bracks` needs to be exposed globally in order to be used as a command line program.
-So, please use `npm install -g bracks`.
-Then, issue `bracks -v` to make sure that it has been installed successfully.
-If you encounter with a problem or getting `EACCES` error, please read [fixing-npm-permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
-If still not successful, please mention that in the `issues`.
-It will be responded back as fast as possible.

 #####Performance
 Here is what happens under the hood: